chp-legacy/chainpoint-node/README.md

 __Restore Manually Created File__

-Create a backup file (e.g. by copying data from a spreadsheet with keys).
-Restart your node with `make restart` after you do this.
+Create a backup file (e.g. by copying the output of `make print-auth-keys` to a password manager).
+Restart your node with `make restart` after you do this to import the new auth key.
+The `make print-auth-keys` command will now also print an echo statement that can be used like this to help restore a key:

 ```sh
 # an example of creating a key backup file manually